T3l3sc0p3/competitive-programming/README.md

 # Competitive Programming Solutions

 Hi there!
 Here are my coding solutions from different online platforms.
-Feel free to explore and learn from them! 💻
+Feel free to explore and learn from them! :computer:

 ## Programming Languages